A Point Spread is the number of points added to or subtracted from a team's actual score for betting purposes.

 The favorite is indicated by the minus sign "-" and the underdog is indicated by the plus sign "+".
 To determine the winner for betting purposes, the Point Spread is added to the final score of the team you bet on.
 Point Spread rules are as follows:

-To win the bet, the team the bettor wagered on must win by the Point Spread.
+To win a point spread bet, the team the bettor wagered on must win by the given Point Spread.

 On certain events you can adjust the point spread by buying points.

 Games that tie when taking the point spread into consideration are no action which means the original bet amount will be refunded.